heydaysoslo/heydays-starter/README.md

 2. From project root run `cd cms && sanity init`

 3. Create `.env` from `/web/.env-sample` and add missing keys for sanity.
-You need `projectId` and `dataset` from `cms/sanity.json`
+You need `projectId` and `dataset` from `cms/sanity.json`.
+For access to drafts you can add a an access token in the sanity admin page.
+When in `/cms` run `sanity manage`

 4a.
 In project root run `yw cms deploy:graphql`

 4b.
-You might want to setup things in the cms before you start the web server so from project root run `yw cms start` and add a front page and assign a frontpage from siteSettings.
-Add other pages + a privacy page.
+You might want to setup things in the cms before you start the web server so from project root run `yw cms start` and add a frontpage and assign a frontpage in siteSettings.
+Add menus, pages and a privacy page.

 5a.
 You might need to install dependencies and build the netlify functions.
 From project root run `cd web/src/netlify-functions && npm i`.
 Once that is finished you can build with `yarn build:lambda`

 5b.
 Then from project root run `yw web start`.
 Open a new tab/pane and run `yw cms start` in the second one.

-4. Once server has started go to `localhost:3000` and fill in required fields for `Company Info` and `Settings > Site Settings`

 <!-- **_ GOTCHA _**
 TL;DR If you're content is not showing on the page restart the server.